codegram/vim-haml2slim/README.md

 ## Recommended mapping and usage

-This mapping will convert the current HAML file:
+This mapping will convert the current Haml file:

 ```vim
 " Haml2Slim.vim mapping
 nnoremap <leader>h2s :call Haml2Slim(bufname("%"))<CR>
 ```

-If you want to convert another HAML file, you can use the following command from inside your VIm.
+If you want to convert another Haml file, you can use the following command from inside your VIm.

 ```vim